Procsiab/texlive-it/README.md

 - be sure to install `qemu-user-static` if you need to run the container on an architecture different from the local one;
 - to build the container for *aarch64*, run `cp $(which qemu-aarch64-static) .`;
-- run the build process with `docker build -t myregistry/texlive-rpi-it:arm64 .`.
+- run the build process with `docker build -t myregistry/texlive-it:amd64 .` (or with podman using `podman build -t myregistry/texlive-it:amd64 -f Dockerfile .`).

 If you want to use a target architecture different from ARM 64 bit, just change the Dockerfile according to the needed _qemu-static-*_ binary file, and copy it into the repo directory as shown above.
 Also, remember to specify the correct base image at the banning of the Dockerfile.